tugraz-isds/spcd3/src/example/DESCRIPTION.md

 ## Data-Handling

 A CSV file is required to visualise a dataset as a parallel coordinate plot.
 The CSV should be separated by a comma.
 Otherwise, there are no special requirements.
 The data can be of categorical or numerical origin.
-In the folder 'data,' three example datasets can be viewed.
+In the folder [data](../example/data/), three example datasets can be viewed.
 Other datasets should have the same structure.

 ## Student Example